dxx-rebirth/dxx-rebirth/dxx-readme.txt

 Solution: Go to control center -> gamecontroller.
 There set your joystick as
           "preferred device".

-I'll try to find better solutions for these problems listed above if possible.
-If you find a new bug or a better workaround/fix for any existing problem, please submit it to zico@unixboard.de.
+If you find a new bug or a better workaround/fix for any existing problem or if you have a wish for a new feature, please submit it to zico@unixboard.de or create a thread in the DXX-Forum located on http://www.dxx-rebirth.de/

 5. LEGAL STUFF